 Dail Éireann - literally the "assembly of Ireland", the elected Irish parliament (for the Republic of Ireland), sitting in Leinster House (Dublin).

 Derry - county in the province of Ulster, part of Northern Ireland.
-For more information, see the specific website giving you the basics you need to know about County Derry.
 Note that the name "Londonderry" is only used in loyalist or unionist circles.

 Dev - short form of the name of revolutionary and politician Eamon de Valera, also called the Long Fellow.